cellery-io/sdk/README.md

 1. Run the local setup command.

     ```
-    cellery setup create local
+    cellery setup create local -y
     ```

-2. Select 'Yes' when you are prompted to download the runtime.
-This may take a few minutes:
+    This may take a few minutes.

-    ```
-    Use the arrow keys to navigate: ↓ ↑ → ←
-    ?
-Downloading cellery-runtime-basic-0.2.0.tar.gz will take 2.04 GB from your machine.
-Do you want to continue:
-      ▸ Yes
-        No
-    ```

 If the setup was successful, you should see the following message:

     ```
     ✔ Runtime status (Cellery)...OK
     ```

-3. Once the setup completes, run the following command to check the status:
+2. Once the setup completes, run the following command to check the status:

     ```
     cellery list instances